SouthernMethodistUniversity/hpc_docs/docs/about/systems.md

 ## Storage Locations and Quotas

-* Home directories, `$HOME`, are backed up and have default quota of 200 GB.
+* Home directories, `$HOME = /users/<username>`, are backed up and have default quota of 200 GB.
+Backups are daily rolling snapshots retained for 7 days.
-* Scratch directories, `$SCRATCH`, are for temporary storage and files older than 60 days will be deleted.
+* Scratch directories, `$SCRATCH = /scratch/users/<username>`, are for temporary storage and files older than 60 days will be deleted.
+Scratch storage is redundant but is not backed up.
 * Project directories, '/projects/', are storage allocations associated with a project.
 Sizes vary based on needs.
-Allocations are valid for 1 year and are eligible to be renewed based on need
+Allocations are valid for 1 year and are eligible to be renewed based on need.
+Project storage is redundant, but is not backed up.

 ## Acknowledgement